hazah/expresso/README.md

 In Expresso, you can create code that is more focused on the domain logic, making it easier to focus on the problem being addressed.

-### Benefits of DDD in Expresso

-- Improved code readability and maintainability
-- A focus on high-level domain concepts
-- Easier communication between developers and domain experts
-- A natural fit for complex and evolving domain models

 By incorporating DDD principles of the Expresso language, you can better reflect the underlying domain.

 ## Test-Driven Development in Expresso